kibuchijw/alx-low_level_programming/0x15-file_io/README.md

 The exercises herein are meant to practice C - File I/O
 1. 0-read_textfile.c - Function reads and prints it to STDOUT
+2. 1-create_file.c - Function that creates a file